Subclavian artery

 The subclavian arteries arise asymmetrically but follow similar courses.
 On the left side the subclavian artery branches off directly from the arch of the aorta, while on the right side it arises from the brachiocephalic trunk, as it goes posteriorly to the sternoclavicular joint.

-Further, the subclavian artery passes laterally upwards, between the anterior and middle scalene muscles.
+Further, the subclavian artery passes laterally upwards, between the anterior scalene muscle and middle scalene muscle.
 When the subclavian artery crosses the lateral border of the first rib, it continues as the axillary artery.

 On its course, the subclavian artery gives rise to several side branches:

-Altogether, the subclavian artery supplies the posterior cerebral circulation, cerebellum, back of the neck, upper limb, and superior anterior chest wall.
+Altogether, the subclavian artery supplies the posterior circulation system of the brain, cerebellum, posterior region of the neck, upper limb, and superior anterior chest wall.